 Shared Device Licensing is a licensing model to deploy and manage Adobe applications in labs and shared device setups, where multiple users use the devices and applications.
 The software license is assigned to a device or computer instead of an individual.
 Shared Device Licensing is ideal for computers in your labs or classrooms.
 Shared Device Licensing is not designed for use on machines used by dedicated users.
 For dedicated users, we recommend you deploy named-user licenses.

-- While shared device licenses do not have specific system requirements, ensure that your end-user machines meet the system requirements of the installed Creative Cloud applications.
-For details, see this document.
+While shared device licenses do not have specific system requirements, ensure that your end-user machines meet the system requirements of the installed Creative Cloud applications.
+See the Creative Cloud system requirements.
+Also, for details any installation errors, see Product Installation Error/Exit Codes.

 Enterprise or Federated IDs are owned by the organization or school and all data is legally owned by the organization.
-You must use Enterprise or Federated IDs if your students are under 13 years old or above, for example K-12 schools.
+K-12 schools are required to use Enterprise or Federated IDs.
 You can also use these IDs if you want to exercise tighter control on who can access the apps.
-To use Enterprise or Federated IDs, if you haven’t already, you’ll need to set up identity.
+To use Enterprise or Federated IDs, if you haven’t already done so, you’ll need to set up identity.

 You can choose Open Access to enable anyone to access the apps on a shared device.
-All users need is a valid account of any of the three types described above, a personal account (Adobe ID) or enterprise account (Enterprise ID or Federated ID).
+All users need is a valid account of any of the types described above, a personal account (Adobe ID) or enterprise account.
 Users can even sign up for a free Adobe ID and use that to access the apps.
-Use this option for open labs where general public, visiting students and staff, and our students access the labs and the apps.
-For example, shared machines in your public library or if you use the lab to provide continuing education after hours.
+Use Open Access for open labs where general public, visiting students and staff, and our students access the labs and the apps.
+For example, shared machines in your public library or if you use the lab to provide continued education after hours.

 Choose Organization user only to limit access to users you have added to the Admin Console.
-These users could be Adobe ID, Enterprise ID, or Federated ID users.
+These users could be of any type of ID which is supported on the admin console.
 This option is useful if you want to provide limited access to approved students and staff only.
-For example, a lab at a higher education institution, where users may have either Adobe IDs, Enterprise IDs, or Federated IDs.
+For example, a lab at a higher education institution, where users may have any supported identity type.

 Egress IP addresses or ranges prevent access to apps if users connect from outside your approved computer networks.
 This is especially useful, if you use portable computers and can restrict the apps to run only when they’re connected to a lab or school network.
 Using the apps from outside your labs or school network is not allowed.